pfstrack/eldamo/README.md

 An Elvish Data Model in XML.

-Most consumers of this project are probably interested in the finished product, the generate Elvish lexicon.
+Most consumers of this project are probably interested in the finished product, the generated Elvish lexicon.
 This can be found at http://eldamo.org and project releases are zip files of this site.

 This document provides information for those interested in how the Eldamo site is generated.
 To fully understand this process, you need to know: